jasonmkfu/the-readability-sql-style-guide/Style Guide.md

 # WHERE
 The WHERE clause can include one or many predicates.
-While it may make sense for instance of one predicate to exist on the same line as the WHERE keyword, because many predicates also can exist, the style guide opts for a consistent rule in the separate line approach.
+While it may make sense when there is only one predicate that it exist on the same line as the WHERE keyword, because many predicates can also exist, the style guide opts for a consistent rule for all cases and requires the separate lines approach.
 First-field alignment should not be used because of the varying amounts of indentation that would be needed depending on the use of AND/OR.
 ## <span style="color: green">A. Good</span>
 * The WHERE clause should exist on its own line
 * Each logical condition in the WHERE clause should be placed on its own line with appropriate indentation